Adlai-1/ENTITY-TEXT-SENTIMENT/README.md

-**📊 Entity-Level Sentiment Analysis with LSTM**
+#📊 Entity-Level Sentiment Analysis with LSTM

-Efficiently analyze sentiments in entity-level text using Long Short-Term Memory (LSTM) neural networks.
+* Efficiently analyze sentiments in entity-level text using Long Short-Term Memory (LSTM) neural networks.

-This project employs advanced natural language processing techniques to predict sentiment behind entities mentioned in textual data.
+* This project employs advanced natural language processing techniques to predict sentiment behind entities mentioned in textual data.

-**🚀 Key Features**
+#🚀 Key Features

-LSTM Model: Leverage the power of Long Short-Term Memory Recurrent nueral networks for accurate sentiment predictions.
+* LSTM Model: Leverage the power of Long Short-Term Memory Recurrent nueral networks for accurate sentiment predictions.

-Entity-Level Analysis: Focus on sentiments associated with specific entities within the text.
+* Entity-Level Analysis: Focus on sentiments associated with specific entities within the text.

-CLI Frontend: Command-Line Interface included for user-friendly interaction.
+* CLI Frontend: Command-Line Interface included for user-friendly interaction.

-**🔧 Usage**
+#🔧 Usage

-Clone the repository.
+* Clone the repository.

-Install dependencies using requirements.txt (i.e. pip install -r requirements.txt).
+* Install dependencies using requirements.txt (i.e. pip install -r requirements.txt).

-Use the CLI for seamless interaction with the sentiment analysis model.
+* Use the CLI for seamless interaction with the sentiment analysis model.

-Explore additional information about the data preprocessing, model development, model training and evaluation as well as testing in the model.ipynb file.
+* Explore additional information about the data preprocessing, model development, model training and evaluation as well as testing in the model.ipynb file.

-**📈 Results**
+#📈 Results

-Achieved an accuracy score of 86.17% on testing daasets with a categorical-loss of 0.72.
+* Achieved an accuracy score of 86.17% on testing datasets.

-**📄 Documentation**
+#📄 Documentation

-Comprehensive documentations through comments have been made in order to make intuition simple.
+* Comprehensive documentations through comments have been made in order to make intuition simple.

-**💻 CLI Usage**
+#💻 CLI Usage

-Execute ./CLI.py --help to access the full documentation on the flags available with this CLI.
+* Execute ./CLI.py --help to access the full documentation on the flags available with this CLI.

-Execute ./CLI.py to run the text-sentiment CLI.
+* Execute ./CLI.py to run the text-sentiment CLI.